Trodelvy® (sacituzumab govitecan-hziy)

 cOne patient in the TPC + pembro group had an ECOG PS ≥2.

-dOther metastatic sites includes pleura, pleural effusion, skin, soft tissue, chest wall, and muscle.
+dOther metastatic sites include pleura, pleural effusion, skin, soft tissue, chest wall, and muscle.

-eActual chemo received was consistent with what was selected prior to randomization; however, two patients were randomized but did not receive treatment.
+eActual chemotherapy received was consistent with what was selected prior to randomization; however, 2 patients underwent randomization but did not receive treatment.

 Efficacy1